 “Upgrade” and its derivatives means the updates, renovations, Enhancements, additions and/or new versions or releases of Software or Equipment by Contractor or its subcontractors.
 Unless otherwise agreed, financial responsibility for the costs, fees and expenses associated with an Upgrade of Software or Equipment will be Contractor’s responsibility.

 “Use” means the right to load, execute, store, transmit, display, copy, maintain, modify, enhance, and create Derivative Works.

+“Users” means LOB Named Users and End Users, as applicable.

 “User Acceptance Testing” means the tests to be conducted by PEBA, to demonstrate that the Phase, Deliverable, or the System, as installed on the Equipment at the Government Cloud Services Subcontractor hosting facilities or PEBA Premises, conform to the applicable System Specifications in all material respects, as further described in the Solicitation.

+“V3 Software” means a proprietary software authored and owned by Contractorthat serves as an administrative platform.

 “Warranty Period” means the period of time commencing with the Go Live of a Phase used by PEBA in an operational, non-test environment, utilizing actual production data and terminating twelve (12) months after the Go Live of the Phase used by PEBA in an operational, non-test environment, utilizing actual production data.